easybuilders/easybuild/docs/Configuration.rst

 Possible values are:

 * ``Lua``: generate module files in Lua syntax

   * this requires the use of Lmod as a modules tool to consume the module files (see :ref:`modules_tool`)
   * module file names will have the ``.lua`` extension

 * ``Tcl``: generate module files in Tcl syntax

   * Tcl module files can be consumed by all supported modules tools
-  * module files will contain a header string indicating that they are composed in Tcl syntax
+  * module files will contain a header string ``#%Module`` indicating that they are composed in Tcl syntax

 .. note::
   Lmod is able to deal with having module files in place in both Tcl and Lua syntax.
 When a module file in Lua syntax (i.e., with a ``.lua`` file name extension) is available, a Tcl module file with the same name will be ignored.
+The Tcl-based environment modules tool will simply ignore module files in Lua syntax, since they do not contain the header string that is included in Tcl module files.

 .. note::
   Using module files in Lua syntax has the advantage that Lmod does not need to translate from Lua to Tcl internally